 The purchaser has exercised due diligence evaluating any internet site and has made a reasonable determination that the site is valid and secure.

-University Official with Signature Authority: The University President and an individual holding an executive-level position at the University as a member of the President’s Cabinet with authority to sign Official Documents pertaining to the individual’s area of authority.
+University Official with Signature Authority: The University President and any individual with authority to sign Official Documents pertaining to the individual’s area of authority as outlined in Addendum 149a.

 Policy